Skip to Main Content

 Decolonising through Critical Librarianship

 The Decolonising through Critical Librarianship Group have done a great deal of practical work on decolonisation.
-They regularly organize events, facilitating peer-learning and inviting speakers from the Cambridge libraries network.
+They regularly organise events, facilitating peer-learning and inviting speakers from the Cambridge libraries network.
 They have also put together a wide range of case studies and resources on Cataloguing and ClassificationCollection DevelopmentSpecial Collections and Information Literacy.

 Cambridge University Libraries Decolonisation Working Group

-© Cambridge University Libraries | Accessibility | Privacy policy | Log into LibApps
+© Cambridge University Libraries | Accessibility | Privacy and cookies policy | Log into LibApps